drexjj/sBITX-toolbox/README.md

 # sBITX-toolbox
 sBITX Toolbox is a collection of utilities and accessory applications for the sBitx transceiver created by W9JES.

+This version is no longer supported or maintained.
+Use at your own risk and please do not ask for support.
+Our efforts have shifted to the 64 bit version only  [HERE](https://github.com/drexjj/sBITX-toolbox64).

 ![toolbox image](toolbox.jpg)